muellermarianne/iarm/cran-comments.md

 In this version I have:

-* fixed a bug  for input arguments of partgam,
+* fixed a bug  in item_obsexp,
-* added functions partgam_LD and partgam_DIF,
+* included corrections for multiple testing,
-* made small changes to the functions person_estimates and test_prop.
+* made small changes to the functions person_estimates and clr_tests,
+* changed boot_fit to not require mRm (archived) anymore.

 ## Tests environment